top of page

 I continued non-weightbearing on my left ankle, but my right leg felt ‘strange'.

-I found it incredibly difficult to find care for myself in an urgent situation.
+I found it incredibly difficult to find care for myself in an urgent situation. as completely sofa bound.
+My eldest adult child, who I care for, tried hard, and some friends tried to help but otherwise isolated.

 HOSPITAL Verdict